Note from Susan: If you have been following DesignDestinations, you know that Sheryl has been posting about her experience in Scotland last summer.

 After Diana wrote “Outlander,” she hired Inverness Custom Tours to transport her around Scotland for research.
 I hired the same tour company to take us tor a total of 7 days around Scotland.
 Our guide, Laura Moon, told us Diana said that the circle of stones at Clava Cairns near Inverness was exactly what she envisioned when she wrote her first book.

-This cemetery is near the Isle of Skye.
-The Clachan Duich cemetery was an inspiration to an inspiration to Diana.
+The Clachan Duich cemetery was an inspiration to Diana.
 It was ancient and felt eerie and beautiful.
 I can see why she was inspired to weave a bit of magic into her stories.

 Claire nearly bought the vase that was in the window of this shop.
 The producers made some changes to some of these buildings to better represent the storyline.
 If you remember, Claire wonders how her life would’ve changed if she had purchased that vase.